NoroffFEU/development-platforms/2-mysql-caste-study.md

 ENUM

 - ENUM, which is short for enumeration.
 Is a string object where a set of values are enumerated.
-  Think of this as an array of string values, each value has an index and only one value can be selected at the time.
+  Think of this as an array of string values, each value has an index and only one value can be selected at a time.
-  ENUMs store the string values as numbers to save data and returns strings when retrieved.
+  ENUMs store the string values as numbers to save data and return strings when retrieved.
-  Only one index can be selected at the time.
+  Only one index can be selected at a time.

 SET

-- SET are in many ways similar to ENUMs.
+- SET is in many ways similar to ENUMs.
 SET allows you to select many options, as opposed to ENUM which only allows one.
   A SET column can have up to 64 members.
   An error will occur if the values are duplicated when strict SQL mode is active.
-  Some argue that SET can be an inefficient way to store data because of it's limiting storage capacity when working with a "many to many relationship"
+  Some argue that SET can be an inefficient way to store data because of its limiting storage capacity when working with "many to many relationships"

 ##### Date and Time Data Types

-The Date and Time Data Types are: DATE,TIME,YEAR,DATETIME and TIMESTAMP.
+The Date and Time Data Types are DATE, TIME, YEAR, DATETIME and TIMESTAMP.

 DATE